Fellipywagmacker/template_trab_bdint/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

-SELECT * FROM CLIENTE where nome ilike '%C%'
+SELECT * FROM CLIENTE where nome ilike '%C%';

 --------------------------------------------------------------------------------------------------------------------------------------------------------

-SELECT * FROM FUNCIONARIO where nome like '%W%'
+SELECT * FROM FUNCIONARIO where nome like '%W%';

 --------------------------------------------------------------------------------------------------------------------------------------------------------